squidieee/literature_notes/bimanualCoordination-notes.md

 They found 50% of the time, users manipulates only two DOF at the same time, suggesting that during the orientation task, the users are only able to partially integrate the manipulation of all the DOF at the same time.
 One possible explanation is that because of the task complexity and the user’s incapacity to find the optimal path toward the target, they may try to decompose the task into more simple orientations.
 They also found that when providing a multi-DoF and a single-DoF interaction technique, the performance data is better with single-DoF technique.

+## Measuring the allocation of control in a 6 degree-of-freedom docking experiment

+Masliah 2000

+[todo]